-Selecting a tenant is a process that rental property owners take seriously.
+Selecting a tenant is a process that landlords take seriously.
 Learning more about potential candidates can help minimize potential problems.

 ProprioEnquête® has a proven track record in this area, and is the leader in pre-rental screening in Quebec.